CEODemitri/ruby_exploration/README.md

 ## 82% complete with ruby course, eager to start over (haha)

-after a monh hiatus, ready to takle and learn more.
+after a month hiatus, ready to takle and learn more.
 As i stated in the escapeSequence file (First rb program back), much more progress is neccesary

+# RINSE AND REPEAT DUE, will follow Youtube tutorial.

+Feeling experienced, but more repetition is needed.
+Setting goals..